MaterializeInc/materialize/doc/developer/design/20230528_managed_clusters.md

 ALTER CLUSTER c SET (REPLICATION FACTOR = 2);
 -- Simultaneously change the size and replication factor of a cluster.
 ALTER CLUSTER c SET (SIZE = 'medium', REPLICATION FACTOR = 2);
+-- Change the replication factor of a cluster to the default value of 1.
+ALTER CLUSTER c RESET (REPLICATION FACTOR);
 ```

 When the command updates the cluster's size, Materialize will immediately drop